Best Chemistry Styles to Use in FIFA 22 Ultimate Team

 As a result of that, I believe that the most important stats for your left-back are DEF, PAC, and PAS.
 Some incredible left-backs that have the above-mentioned playstyle include Trent Alexander-Arnold or Jordi Alba.

-Because of that, I believe that the best chemistry style for your LB (provided they have good passing) is Shadow as that will give your player +3 PAC, +3 DEF.
+Because of that, I believe that one of the best chem styles in FIFA 22 for your LB (provided they have good passing) is Shadow as that will give your player +3 PAC, +3 DEF.
 Now, if your LB lacks in the passing department, it’s definitely worth keeping your LBs pace the same but giving the player a boost to passing using the Powerhouse chemistry style.
 This chemistry style will boost your player by +3 PAS, +3 DEF.

 Note: For 10/100 chemistry, the LB equipped with Shadow will also see +15 Sliding Tackle, +10 Acceleration, +10 Sprint Speed, +10 Interception, +10 Standing Tackle, +5 Heading Accuracy, and +5 Defensive Awareness.